 Base metal thickness

-As a general rule, for single-side single-pass butt welds, up to 3/16″ metal thickness, you choose a welding rod that is a step thinner than the base metal.
+As a general rule, for one-side single-pass butt welds, up to 3/16″ metal thickness, you choose a rod that is a step thinner than the base metal.
 For example, if the base metal is 1/8″, you select a 3/32″ rod.

 However, the general rule is flexible.
 You can select a rod that is about half as thick as the base metal with good results.
-If the rod is thinner than that, you can weld, but the metal deposition rate is not satisfying.
+If the rod is thinner than that, you can weld, but the metal deposition rate is low.

-You can pick a rod with the same thickness as the base metal but use it with caution.
-The heat that goes into the base metal can blow through the metal and cause excessive warping.
+You can pick a rod with the same thickness as the base metal, but use it with caution.
+The heat that goes into the joint can blow through the metal and cause excessive warping.

-The wrong thing to do as a beginner is to select a rod that is thicker than the base metal.
-In this situation, the heat that goes into the base metal is too much, making welding impossible.
+The wrong thing to do, as a beginner, is to select a rod that is thicker than the base metal.
+In this situation, the heat that goes into the joint is too much, making welding impossible.

 The exception to this is when you want to weld very thin metals, for example, 17 gauge sheet metal (1.4 mm) while the thinnest rod is 1/16″ (1.6 mm).
 But stick welding very thin metals is tough and needs a lot of experience while giving poor results.